-Al-Bimaristan al-Arghuni, located in Bab Qinnisrin quarter, was built in 1354 by Arghun al-Kamili who represented the Mamluk sultanate in Aleppo.
-It is considered one of the most important traditional hospitals built in the 14th century in the Islamic world.
+Bimaristan al-Arghuni, located in Bab Qinnisrin quarter, was built in 1354 by Arghun al-Kamili who represented the Mamluk sultanate in Aleppo.
+It is considered one of the most important traditional hospitals built in the Islamic world.
 The hospital was used as Aleppo's main health care institution with the Mamluk sultanate providing it with complete funding for medicine, instruments and research.

-The hospital has a complex programmatic plan, intricate architectural elements and ornamentation.
-The building has distinct and separate wings to accommodate the different programs of the hospital.
-The main parts are the main entrance, the outpatient examination area, inpatient rooms, service area (kitchen, storage, service entrances and main bathrooms).
+The hospital has a complex plan, intricate architectural elements, and detailed ornamentation.
+The building has distinct and separate wings to accommodate the different programs that were offered at the hospital.
+The main parts are the main entrance, the outpatient examination area, inpatient rooms, and the service area (kitchen, storage, service entrances and main bathrooms).

 The main courtyard is a large rectangular open space with a big fountain and a well.
 The courtyard is wrapped with peristyle that opens to the different functions.
 The southern side of the courtyard opens to the large iwan.
 This is mirrored on the northern side by a smaller iwan with a similar facade and a small hallway that leads to the larger examining/ operating rooms.
 The eastern and western sides open to individual rooms.

 The main entrance hallway also leads to three more independent wings that are more secluded and far from the noise on the street.
 Each has its own smaller courtyard, individual rooms and iwan.
 One wing can be securely locked for isolation of contagious diseases, while another is highly secured through barred windows and limited access for the mentally ill.
 The main courtyard is the most open one used for the mild non-contagious cases.